mjfrigaard/strutilities/README.md

 #### devtools:::test_active_file()

+As we can see below, the test runs fine (with the helper).

     [ FAIL 0 | WARN 0 | SKIP 0 | PASS 0 ]
     INFO [2023-11-09 14:59:57] [ START process_text() = names penguins_raw.csv]
     [ FAIL 0 | WARN 0 | SKIP 0 | PASS 1 ]